Dennis Rader: Marine Hedge

-Rader had been stalking Marine Hedge (53) for some time and had given her the name "Project Cookie".
-She lived only a few houses up from Rader, and he selected her just to see if he could murder one of his neighbors and get away with it.
-Rader was attending a Cub Scouts outing on April 27, 1985, the night of the murder.
-He had faked a headache, blaming the rainy and muddy weather, and said he was going to bed early.
-He quietly left and drove to a deserted area where he quickly changed out of his Cub Scouts attire.
-He then drove to a bowling alley across the street from Brittany Center at 21st Street and Woodlawn.
-He walked in, ordered a beer, swished it in his mouth, and splashed it on his face and clothes.
-He then called a taxi using a fake slurred drunk voice.
-He was dropped off one street down from his and Hedge's street.
+Marine Hedge (53), whom Rader referred to as "Project Cookie", lived only a few houses away from his Park City residence and was targeted just to see if Rader could murder one of his neighbors and get away with it.
+On the night of April 27, 1985, Rader faked a headache that he blamed on inclement weather, affording him the opportunity to leave a Cub Scouts outing on the pretense of driving home.
+Rader drove to a deserted area where he quickly changed out of his Cub Scouts attire.
+He then drove to a bowling alley at 21st Street and Woodlawn, where he ordered a beer, swished it in his mouth and splashed it on his face and clothes.
+Rader called a taxi using a fake slurred drunk voice, then was dropped off one street down from where he and Hedge lived.

-Rader cut the phone line to Hedge's home and managed to break into the home without damaging it too much.
-He then hid in a closet.
-After some waiting, Hedge came home with her boyfriend, leading Rader to wait even longer in the bedroom closet until he left, and for Hedge to get into bed.
+Rader cut the phone line to Hedge's home before he broke in and hid inside a bedroom closet.
+After some waiting, Hedge came home with her boyfriend, leading Rader to wait even longer in the closet until after the boyfriend left.
 After he was confident Hedge was in bed, he crept out of the closet and quickly flipped on the bathroom light switch.
 Hedge woke up and began screaming.
-Rader subdued and handcuffed Hedge before strangling her to death.
-Rader then wanted to remove her from the house to "tie her up and take pictures of her".
-After finding her car keys and collecting mementos, Rader stripped Hedge and dragged her out to her car.
-He drove her to the Christ Lutheran Church, where he was a long-time member and keyholder.
-He dragged Hedge's body into the building and covered the windows before turning on the lights, ensuring no light would be visible from the outside.
-He then began positioning the body in the church and taking photographs of the corpse.

-As daylight was approaching, Rader cleaned the scene, removed the garbage bags off the windows, turned off the lights, and returned the body to the trunk.
-Rader drove a little distance away, and dumped Hedge's nude body in a remote ditch and covered her with brush.
+Rader subdued and handcuffed Hedge before strangling her to death with his bare hands.

+Rader felt compelled to remove Hedge's body from the house to "tie her up and take pictures of her."
+After finding her car keys and collecting mementos, he stripped and then dragged her body out to her car.
+He drove her to the Christ Lutheran Church, to which he had a set of keys, dragging her body inside and covering the windows with garbage bags, ensuring no light would be visible from the outside.
+Rader then began positioning Hedge's body in the church and taking photographs of her corpse "tied up and in sexually graphic positions."
+As daylight approached, Rader cleaned the scene, removed the garbage bags off the windows, turned off the lights and returned Hedge's body to the trunk.
+Rader drove a short distance away and dumped her body in a remote ditch, covering her with brush.

+On May 2, police located Hedge's abandoned car at a Wichita shopping center.
+On May 5, investigators recovered Hedge's nude body, alongside a pair of knotted pantyhose, from a ditch 7 mi from her home.